syengo254/A-GOT-Book-Series-App/README.md

 # A GOT Book Series App

 ### Description
-This is an react app meant to consume the Extended API of Ice and Fire.
+This is an react app meant to consume the Extended API of Ice and Fire created on the repo https://github.com/syengo254/An-Extended-API-of-Ice-Fire.

 Requirements
 ------------